 © 2011 Thermo Fisher Scientific Inc. All rights reserved.
-ABI PRISM and StepOnePlus are registered trademarks of Applied Biosystems.
+ABI PRISM is a registered trademark of Applied Biosystems.
 StepOne and PrimerExpress are registered trademarks of Applera Corporation.
-Mx3000P, Mx3005P are registered trademarks and Mx4000 is trademark of Stratagene, Inc. iCycler iQ is a registered trademark and iQ5, MyiQ are trademarks of Bio-Rad Laboratories, Inc. LightCycler is a registered trademark of Roche Diagnostics GmbH.
-Rotor-Gene is a registered trademark of Corbett Life Science.
-MasterCycler is a registered trademark of Eppendorf AG.
-SmartCycler is a registered trademark of Cepheid.
 All other trademarks are the property of Thermo Fisher Scientific Inc. and its subsidiaries.